AlexAntony3/glowbystef/README.md

 ## Unfixed Bug

 On random occasions when liking a post the page is not responsive and then goes blank.
 However once hard refreshed, the action works as intended.
 I’m not sure exactly why this happens or how to recreate it but it would be at random intervals.

+Also at random occurrences, when a user searches for a gallery image, the not found icon appears for a split second which immediately moves onto the correct search result.
+Again this could not be recreated and no errors occurred therefore a fix could not be implemented.

 ## User Story Reflection